-As per paragraph 5.9 of the CDS Resolution, specify details on the level of coverage and type of audit undertaken, in accordance with 5.86 of the Resolution, and the level of compliance.
-Effective 1 January 2010, no SBT may be accepted for domestic sale, export or import, without the verified CCSBT CDS documentation.
+As per paragraph 5.9 of the CDS Resolution, specify details on the level of coverage and type of audit undertaken, in accordance with 5.8 of the Resolution, and the level of compliance.
 Copies of all documents issued and received are provided to the CCSBT on a quarterly basis to be compiled in an electronic database.
 This is an effective auditing mechanism which allows AFMA to analyse, identify discrepancies, reconcile and report all CCSBT CDS documents submitted by Australia.
 In conjunction with this process, AFMA commenced audits of fish tagging in accordance with the CCSBT CDS in the 2010/11 financial year.
 At the end of each fishing season AFMA conducts a level 1 audit of all SFR holders that have caught SBT.